Service design innovation

 Advisers also have to prepare for each appointment, so every ‘no show’ not only wastes the time spent planning, but also the time reserved for the appointment itself.
-Among participants in this trial, the pre-existing ‘no show’ rate for debt advice appointments was 26%.
+Among participants in this intervention, the pre-existing ‘no show’ rate for debt advice appointments was 24%.

 A new communication system

 The Money and Pensions Service (MaPS) has developed a new communication system (NCS) intervention, based on behavioural science, designed to reduce the number of clients missing appointments across the sector.